PolySync/polysync-core-cpp-examples/CSVExporter/README.md

 ### CSVExporter

-Subscribes to a limited set of message types (below), and writes the incoming data to a CSV file (one CSV file for each message type)
+This subscribes to a limited set of message types (below), and writes the incoming data to a CSV file (one CSV file for each message type):

    `ps_platform_motion_msg`
    `ps_objects_msg`
    `ps_lane_model_msg`